How to make memorable customer experience a hallmark of your Hospitality

 For Jane and her team at Marston’s, learning to have authentic interactions with customers is what elevates ‘OK’ service to ‘great’.
 These can come in many forms; making a personal menu recommendation, offering to take a group photo, or spotting that a family with young children might need a highchair before they ask.

 It would, of course, be impossible to make an exhaustive list of every potential eventuality in a service environment.
-But by offering hospitality training that uses true-to-life working scenarios and examples you can give your people a behavioural blueprint for work.
+But by offering hospitality training that uses true-to-life working scenarios and examples you can give your people a behavioral blueprint for work.

 Exposing them to the kind of situations they are likely to face in their day-to-day roles in a safe, repeatable environment is ideal preparation.
 One where they can make mistakes with no negative consequences, take the learnings, and be better prepared next time around.